Adalaj Stepwell: History

 The Adalaj stepwell or 'Vav', as it is called in Gujarati, is intricately carved and is five stories deep.
 It was built in 1498.
 An inscription in Sanskrit establishes the history of the Adalaj stepwell found on a marble slab positioned in a recess on the first floor, from the eastern entry to the well.
-Its construction was started by Rana Veer Singh of the Vaghela dynasty of Dandai Desh.
-But he was killed in a war, whereafter the Muslim king Mahmud Begada of a neighboring state built it in Indo-Islamic architectural style, in 1499.
+It is in the typical style of the Gujarat sultanate, built in 1499 in the reign of Mahmud Begada.